Back

 3. Identify discrepancies with regular inventories

-Only by having a clear view of your stocks can you limit discrepancies; to do this, you need to carry out regular inventories.
-We recommend that our customers set up:
+It's only by having a clear view of your inventory that you can limit stock discrepancies.
+We recommend that our customers implement :

 Regular feedback from the field is key to identifying discrepancies in consumption.
 It also has other beneficial effects.